javgat/jugger-torneo/README.md

 ### Version 1.2

-- Round page UX improved, reduced the complexity of the action flux the user had to conduct
+- [x] Round page UX improved, reduction of the complexity of the action flux the user had to conduct
+- [ ] Improve UX of the tournament creation page
+- [ ] Help in options tab

 ### Version 1.1